makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 Bots are getting [much more sophisticated](https://datadome.co/bot-management-protection/bot-detection-how-to-identify-bot-traffic-to-your-website/), so you’ll likely have to use more than one of these techniques, especially if your company is a high-value target like a financial institution, payment processor, or large enterprise.

-## Detecting Bot Traffic with FingerprintJS
+## Detecting Bot Traffic with Fingerprint

 While it's worth learning about all the above bot detection methods (and probably others), I will focus on fingerprinting for the remainder of this article.
 [Browser fingerprinting](/blog/what-is-browser-fingerprinting/) uses hardware details, browser extensions, WebGL behavior, [and many other factors](/blog/browser-fingerprinting-techniques/) to generate a unique visitor ID for each user on your site.

-When a user signs up or confirms their email address, you can use a library like  [FingerprintJS](/) to create and associate this visitor ID with the user.
+When a user signs up or confirms their email address, you can use a library like  [Fingerprint](/) to create and associate this visitor ID with the user.
 When someone comes back to your site and attempts to log in, you can block the attempt or force them to perform a second authentication factor if their fingerprint doesn't match the one known for this user.

-In this article, I'll show you how to use FingerprintJS in a [ReactJS](https://reactjs.org/) web application to fingerprint your users.
+In this article, I'll show you how to use Fingerprint in a [ReactJS](https://reactjs.org/) web application to fingerprint your users.
 Then, I'll show you how to create a script that detects likely bots using a [custom React hook](https://reactjs.org/docs/hooks-custom.html).
 Using this detection method, you can force bots to perform extra verification like captchas or two-factor authentication.

 You can follow along with each step along the way [or get the finished code on GitHub](https://github.com/karllhughes/fingerprintjs-bot-detection).
 While I won't go into detail on all the server-side code you might need to implement, I will give you a starting point for implementing bot detection using client-side fingerprinting.